 Having a high income does not always mean that you cannot file for Chapter 7 bankruptcy in Pennsylvania.
-Nonetheless, many people assume incorrectly that if their income is relatively high, they cannot filer bankruptcy.
+Nonetheless, many people assume that they cannot file for bankruptcy if their income is high.
+Fortunately, many people with fairly high incomes can qualify for Chapter 7.
 In fact, I have successfully represented clients with household incomes well above $100,000 in Chapter 7 cases in my Philadelphia bankruptcy practice.
 However, there are things that high-income debtors need to know before attempting to file under Chapter 7.

-What constitutes a high income depends on several factors, such as where you live, your living expenses, the size of your family, etc. (A salary of $90,000 for a family in rural Pennsylvania goes a lot further than the same earnings in the city center of Philadelphia. ) That being said, you are a "high-income debtor" for bankruptcy purposes if your household earnings are above the state median income for your family size.
+What constitutes a high income depends on several factors, such as where you live, your living expenses, the size of your family, etc. For example, a salary of $90,000 for a family in rural Pennsylvania goes a lot further than the same earnings in the city center of Philadelphia.
+That being said, you are a "high-income debtor" for bankruptcy purposes if your household earnings are above the state median income for your family size.

 "Household income" is your income from all sources, including your spouse's income.
 You must include your spouse's income, even if you plan to file individually.
-There are certain types of income that may not count, which we will discuss below.
+However, there are certain types of income that may not count, which we will discuss below.

 The bankruptcy court uses U.S. Census Bureau data to determine the Pennsylvania state median income by family size.
 As of the date of this post, the Pennsylvania state median income is as follows: